shahar-lab/bayesian_analysis_in_r/README.md

            chains=4,
            prior=mypriors)
 save(model,file='./data/empirical_data/brms_weakly_informative_priors.rdata')
-#use the update function to run a similar model.
+#use the update function to run a similar model without having it to recompile the model.
+You may use it when giving newdata or different priors as can be seen here <a href="https://rdrr.io/cran/brms/man/update.brmsfit.html">here</a>
 fit_only_intercept = update(model,formula. = -reward_oneback)
 ```
 ### exmine  mcmc